kellyrowland/docker-texlive/README.md

 Additionally, there are two ways to provide data to the container:

-1. Mounting the folder where the LaTeX document you want to compile is located: This step is necessary..
+1. Mounting the folder where the LaTeX document you want to compile is located: This step is necessary.
 2. Mounting a folder with additional fonts needed for compiling your document: This is optional.

 The common form of the command is as follows:

-    docker run -v /my/path/to/document/:/doc/ -v /path/to/fonts/:/usr/share/fonts/external/ -t -i thomasweise/texlive COMMAND ARG1 ARG2...
+    docker run -v /my/path/to/document/:/doc/ -v /path/to/fonts/:/usr/share/fonts/external/ -t -i kellyrowland/docker-texlive COMMAND ARG1 ARG2...

 Where